 - Select the Make This Document Public checkbox.
 The change takes effect immediately.

 After that's done, anyone who has the link can view the content of the document, the attachments (if any), and any public sub-docs.
-But the document will not be found by Google or indexed.
+However, the document will not be found by Google or indexed.

 Sharing the document URL

 After you publish a document, you may want your team to take a look at your document or allow them to share a link to a public document with clients.
 From the document listing, you can hover over the document to use the Copy to clipboard command.

 Copying, moving, and deleting documents

 Avoiding accidental document deletions

-Some user roles do not allow the user to delete data.
+Some IT Glue roles do not allow the user to delete data.
 For more information, see our roles and permissions article.

 If a document is accidentally deleted, an Administrator can restore it.
 See How do I restore an item deleted by accident?